-When you come to us for help, our evaluations will help us place you in the most appropriate level of care.
+When you come to Highland Ridge Hospital for help, our evaluations will help us place you in the most appropriate level of care.
 Some of our clients find that they’re able to engage in addiction recovery on an outpatient basis and may join our Partial Hospitalization Program (PHP) or Intensive Outpatient Program (IOP).
 Others may need more structure and opt to join our inpatient drug and alcohol detox rehab.

 As your time with us draws to a close, you’ll work closely with your treatment team to help create an aftercare plan for your continued recovery.
 Many of our clients join our PHP or IOP program as a way to step down from the structure of an inpatient program and slowly reintegrate back into the community.
 Others may feel they’ve made enough progress with us to discharge home with referrals to traditional outpatient therapy.